 Here are some tips that will help you enhance your baby’s social skills.

-- Teach him emotional intelligence- The first step in helping toddlers develop social intelligence is by helping them learn to manage their emotions, which is one of the foundations of interpersonal relationships.
-This means working to create a warm environment to encourage more verbal expression about how he feels.
+- Teach him emotional intelligence: The first step to help toddlers develop social intelligence is by helping them learn to manage their emotions, which is one of the foundations of interpersonal relationships.
+This means working to create a warm environment that’ll encourage more verbal expression about how he feels.

-- Be affectionate towards him– Children who are more open and affectionate are more likely to have friends, so don’t hesitate on giving your baby kisses, hugs, and snuggles.
-You can also invite friends and relatives over, your baby will love visitors, young and old alike, especially when they are friendly and give him lots of attention.
+- Be affectionate towards him: Children who are more open and affectionate are more likely to have friends, so don’t hesitate on giving your kid kisses, hugs, and snuggles.
+You can also invite friends and relatives over, your son will love visitors, young and old alike, especially when they are friendly and give him lots of attention.

-- Organize play dates- Keep play dates small at first, with only one or two other temperamentally similar babies.
-Make sure you have plenty of toys for everyone as children this age have difficulty sharing things with others and be prepared to intervene when disagreements over toys develop.
+- Organize play dates: Keep play dates short and small at first, with only one or two other temperamentally similar babies.
+Make sure you have plenty of toys for everyone since very young children have difficulty sharing things with others, and be prepared to intervene when disagreements over toys develop.

-- Confidence is all- Self-esteem is your child’s passport to a lifetime of social happiness.
+- Confidence is all: Self-esteem is your child’s passport to a lifetime of social happiness.
 Think about a time when you were feeling really good about yourself.
 You probably found it much easier to get along with others.
-There are many different ways you can build self-confidence in your baby, try praising his efforts at an activity or daily task, or present him with small but attainable challenges!
-The more confident your child feels, more likely he will feel secure enough to start to interact with children his own age.
+There are many different ways you can build self-confidence in your little one.
+Try praising his efforts at an activity or daily task, or present him with small but attainable challenges!
+The more confident your child feels, the more likely he will feel secure enough to start to interact with children his own age.